jsh58/Genrich/README.md

 * `Large scaling may mask true signal`: This is printed if the [scaling factor](#pileup) for the control pileup is greater than 5.
 * `BED interval ignored - located off end of reference`: An excluded BED interval (`-E`) whose start coordinate is past the end of the reference sequence is ignored.
 One should ensure that the genome version that produced the BED intervals matches that of the SAM/BAM.
 * `BED interval extends past end of ref. - edited to <loc>`: An excluded BED interval (`-E`) whose end coordinate is past the end of the reference sequence is adjusted as indicated.
 Again, one should ensure that the genome version that produced the BED intervals matches that of the SAM/BAM.
-* `No paired alignments to calculate avg frag length -- Printing singletons "as is"`: When there are *no* properly paired alignments and the [`-x` average extension option](#unpaired) is selected, the unpaired alignments are printed as they appear in the SAM/BAM.
+* `No paired alignments to calculate avg frag length -- Printing unpaired alignments "as is"`: When there are *no* properly paired alignments and the [`-x` average extension option](#unpaired) is selected, the unpaired alignments are printed as they appear in the SAM/BAM.
 * `Read N, alignment at <loc> skipped due to overflow`: The maximum difference in pileup values from one genomic position to the next is +32767, and additional read alignments are skipped due to this limitation.
 Removing PCR duplicates (`-r`) may help reduce this issue.
 * `Read N, alignment at <loc> skipped due to underflow`: The minimum difference in pileup values from one genomic position to the next is -32768, and additional read alignments are skipped due to this limitation.
 Removing PCR duplicates (`-r`) may help reduce this issue.
 * `Read N has more than 128 alignments`: If a read has more than 128 alignments in the SAM/BAM, only the first 128 are considered.
 As described [above](#sparam), the best 10 alignments are ultimately analyzed by Genrich.